rishav21r/LiBOYD-System-MySQL-Project/README.md

 ![LiBOYD ERD Reverse Engineered](./ERD/LiByod_ERD_Reverse_engg.png)

 ### Step 5: Writing SQL Queries for IT Management
 The IT management team is interested in important analytics to help them understand and manage the BYOD implementation effectively.
-Below listed questions were posed, and SQL queries were written to answer these questions.
+Listed questions below were posed, and SQL queries were written to answer these questions.

 - Provide a breakdown of the number of BYOD devices by type, make, model, and operating system.
 - What is the total cost of all BYODs in use and a cost breakdown of types and models?